hnarayanan/orthogons/README.md

 My simple summary of the idea is this:

-- Don't start with a uniform grid just because; that's context-free to the point of being generic.
+- Don’t start with a uniform grid just because; that’s context-free to the point of being generic.
 - Take a good look at the content you have, and define relationships and structure based on this.
-- Use this structure to build out suitable grids, and further, use [special ratios of widths and heights][orthogons] when doing so to really make your design feel organic!
+- Use this structure to build out suitable grids, and further, use [special ratios of widths and heights][orthogons] when doing so to make your design feel really organic!

-In this repository, you're going to find some experiments with this as I work with these ideas on a new layout for [my personal website][my-site].
+In this repository, you’re going to find some experiments with these ideas as I attempt to arrive at a more human layout for [my personal website][my-site].

-## Grid experiments
+## Experiments with non-uniform grids

 ### 1. A look at the 12 orthogons of Wersin